 We’re not gonna lie, winter in Sofia can be quite tough.
 However, there are plenty of things to do in the Bulgarian capital even when it’s -20°C. We want to pass this insight onto you, our lovely visitors.
 Keep in mind though that you might just fall in love with Sofia and decide to make it your new home!
 Depending on what region of the world you hail from, the moment you poke your face out from your cozy hotel/hostel/Airbnb room, it might feel like a warm spring kiss or a bone-chilling North Pole slap in the face!
 Either way, we’ve got you covered, and will give you our top winter picks to make your winter visit to our lovely city as enjoyable as possible!

 Wondering what to do in Sofia in winter?
 Here are our top 10 picks for winter activities in Sofia:

 It’s all about the powder a.k.a the snow!
 That’s right you saw it as you were landing – our beautiful Vitosha mountain!
 And yes we are totally going to brag that once work is over during the winter season we can drive up the mountain and do some night skiing.
 You are an early riser?
 You can get on those slopes as early as 8:30 AM.
 Due to the changing weather conditions, it is wise to check what time the lifts are open.

-We have a less extreme outdoor activity.
-It’s the outdoor ice-skating rink at Yunak stadium.
+The ice-skating rink at Yunak stadium is an yearly event.
 You will find it at the entrance of Borisova Garden, right next to Vasil Levski Metro Station.
 Near the intersection of boulevards Evlogi & Hristo Georgievi and Dragan Tsankov.
 Once you have discovered it, you will be ready to rent your skates.
 Don’t worry!
 You don’t need to be an ice-skating champion to put on those skates.
 If it is your first time, and you are not the most coordinated person, you might spend the majority of your time inspecting the ice on the ground, i.e. get ready to fall a lot, but trust us you will have tons of fun.